 Here’s a tip: Every dirndl that I have ever seen and/or put on zips either in the front or on the side.
 NEVER IN THE BACK.
 This means, if you put your dirndl on and you’re zipping it up in the back, it’s probably on backwards.
 If the tag is in the front, you’re probably putting it on backwards.

-I understand how someone could make this mistake since our everyday dresses commonly zip up the back.
-I’ll let that slide.
+I understand how someone could make this mistake since our everyday dresses commonly zip up the back, and corsets do typically lace up the back.
+I get it.
 But when the “front” of the dirndl you’re wearing goes up to your neck, and the “back” is open, maybe take a beat and think about why.

 When you notice the thousands of other women at Oktoberfest wearing their dirndl in the opposite direction as you, maybe dig deeper into that.
 Maybe take a second to ask yourself, “Why is all the decoration in the back, but the front is plain?”
 Hmm…